We try out handmade fuss-free pasta dishes delivered to your door in Aberdeen - Evening Express

-As more and more eateries launch make-your-own kits, Julia Bryce put this local pasta box with homemade treats to the test.
+As more and more eateries launch make-your-own kits, Julia Bryce puts this local pasta box with homemade treats to the test.

 Never usually having time to create a substantial meal at home, I am quite enjoying the opportunity to try my hand at perfecting a few homemade dishes.